Symmetry reduction for tunneling defects due to strong couplings to phonons: Conclusions

 \section{Conclusions}

-We have discussed the dielectric and acoustic response of a [111] tunnelling defect, as for example, KCl doped with Li or CN impurities.
+We have discussed the influence of strong phonon coupling on the dynamics of [111] tunneling defects, as for example, KCl doped with Li or CN impurities.
+We have specifically determined the dielectric and acoustic response.
 We have shown that phonon dressing of tunnelling only suppresses tunnelling along paths which are not inversion symmetric.
 Since the [111] defect exhibits a geometrically subdominant tunnel path along a space diagonal (and thus an inversion symmetric path), this tunnelling dominates for strong defect phonon coupling when phonon dressing suppresses all other tunnelling paths.
-Thus, we have shown that assuming strong defect-phonon coupling dielectric and acoustic response are governed by different tunnel couplings in contrast to the weak coupling case where only one tunnel coupling dominates.
+This complements the paradigm valid for two-state systems that a defect strongly coupled to phonons cannot exhibit tunnelling.
+Further, we have shown that assuming strong defect-phonon coupling dielectric and acoustic response are governed by different tunnel couplings in contrast to the weak coupling case where only one tunnel coupling dominates.
 This results in clear qualitative differences which allow easy experimental verification.
-Comparing our results with available experimental data we find that Li impurities are only weakly coupled to phonons but CN impurities are stronger coupled putting this case in an intermediate regime.
+Comparing our results with available experimental data we find that Li impurities are only weakly coupled to phonons but CN impurities are more strongly coupled putting this case in an intermediate regime.
 We propose to carefully study dielectric response in these systems to fully characterize the defect-phonon coupling.

-Furthermore our results might help to shed light on the microscopic nature of the tunnelling systems in disordered solids responsible for their universal low temperatures properties dominated by inversion symmetric tunnelling states \cite{Moshe09,Gai11}.
+Strong defect-phonon coupling provides a mechanism for the preference of locally inversion symmetric two level systems.
+A similar preference was observed in disordered solids, therein originating from strong elastic interactions between tunneling entities.
+Thus, our results might help to shed light on the microscopic nature of the tunnelling systems in disordered solids responsible for their universal low temperatures properties dominated by inversion symmetric tunnelling states \cite{SS13,Gai11} as well as on the individual tunneling two-level defects observed in superconducting qubits \cite{Bar14, Mue15, LBM+16}.

-{\it Acknowledgements ---} M. S. acknowledges financial support from the ISF and from the Marie Curie Grant PIRG-GA-2009-256313.